Showing posts with label christmas lights. Show all posts

 The next morning, we both took showers, packed our bags, and checked out of the hotel.

-For breakfast, we had orange juice, oatmeal with apple cinnamon, a banana, and an oatmeal cookie from the tank in the back of the Inn.
+For breakfast, we had orange juice, apple-cinnamon oatmeal, a banana, and an oatmeal cookie from the tank in the back of the Inn.

 We were not far from the Shenandoah Valley National Park.